 And what they read online is derived largely from reviews and ratings left by other customers.

-Reviews and ratings aren’t just fancy words that make a statement for your product.
+Reviews and ratings aren’t just fancy words that make a statement about your product.
 They have a significant impact on your online presence and on generating sales revenues.
 Positive reviews online are a great way of ensuring that your reputation and brand are built strongly.
 They also help you get referrals.

-There’s no doubt that online reviews are a great asset for marketing, and especially for small businesses that are only beginning to rise in the industry.
+There’s no doubt that online reviews are a great asset for marketing, especially for small businesses that are only beginning to rise in the industry.
 Forbes reports that 90% of consumers regard online reviews before making a shopping decision.
 67.7% of people have their shopping decisions impacted by online reviews.
 74% of consumers have more faith in a business once they’ve read positive reviews online.
 The chances that your product will be sold with the aid of online reviews is 270% more than the chances of it being sold without reviews.

 There is, however, a catch.